⏱️ Start Coding in 5 Minutes

 http://myproject.local/wp-admin

-Login credentials are printed in the terminal during make install
+Login credentials are printed in the terminal during make install, and also stored in config/environment/.env.secret:

 WP_ADMIN_USER=admin